 Methods of delivery vary from state to state and region to region; and can be broken down broadly into 3 main methods.

-- Work place training, with an RTO located remotely to the business, perhaps interstate.
+- Work place training, with assessment being made remotely

-- A mixture of 1. and 2. with RTOs delivering some parts of the training and the business delivering the balance in the workplace.
+- A mixture of 1 and 2 with the registered training organisation delivering some parts of the training and the business delivering the balance in the workplace.

-Any fabricator can learn of the alternative RTOs by contacting their local Australian Apprenticeship Centre (AAC) who can also assist in recruiting trainees and providing advice on how to access Government funding available to businesses taking on trainees.
+Any Australian Apprenticeship Centre (AAC) can also assist in recruiting trainees and providing advice on how to access Government funding available to businesses taking on trainees.
 Training can similarly be provided to existing staff as part of Recognition of Prior Learning.
 Again your AAC or RTO can give you advice on the available Government Funding.

 Businesses taking on new trainees are generally entitled to around $4,400 per trainee over the term of the traineeship.
 This is payable in two installments - one payment upon completion of the probationary period and the final installment at the conclusion of the traineeship.